plone/documentation/docs/classic-ui/portlets.md

 This file registers a portlet with the following properties:

-- *Title:* Example" Portlet"
+Title
+: `Example" Portlet`

+Description
-- *Description:* "A portlet that displays a greeting message"
+: `A portlet that displays a greeting message`

-- *Add form:* "example.portlet.add"
-- *Edit form:* "example.portlet.edit"
-- *Assignment:* "example.portlet.Assignment"
-- *Renderer:* "example.portlet.Renderer"
-- *Schema:* "example.portlet.IExamplePortlet"
+Add form
+: `example.portlet.add`

+Edit form
+: `example.portlet.edit`

+Assignment
+: `example.portlet.Assignment`

+Renderer
+: `example.portlet.Renderer`

+Schema
+: `example.portlet.IExamplePortlet`

 These values should match the corresponding classes and interfaces defined in the example code from the previous example.